-We work closely with local governments and partner organizations to ensure prospective and existing businesses get the support they need.
-Our services focus on attracting new businesses, retaining existing firms, and supporting entrepreneurial/small business development.
+The Chatham EDC works with local and state government and partner organizations to ensure support for prospective and existing businesses.
+The EDC’s services focus on attracting new businesses, retaining existing firms and supporting small business development.

-Business attraction efforts target established businesses located outside the county and encourage them to move into Chatham, where they can create new jobs for local citizens and increase the local tax base.
-The EDC works with city, county, and state officials to showcase Chatham County as an ideal location for growing businesses.
-Past successes include welcoming Uniboard USA LLC (now known as Arauco Flakeboard) to Moncure where it invested $142 million in a wood-paneling plant and created 146 jobs and Strata Solar’s headquarters, which brought more than 100 jobs, to Pittsboro.
+Business attraction efforts target established businesses located outside the county and encourage them to move to Chatham County, where they can create new jobs for local citizens and increase the local tax base.
+The EDC works with city, county and state officials to achieve this.
+Past successes include Arauco (then Uniboard) in Moncure, Strata Solar in Governors Village and Walmart in northeast Chatham.
+Collaboration is essential to attracting new industry.

 Entrepreneurship and Small Business Development

 Small businesses are a primary source of job creation in most economies; small businesses and entrepreneurs stimulate job creation, develop crucial innovations in products and production processes and promote the diversification of the economic base.
 Entrepreneurs and small business owners play a significant and growing role in Chatham’s local economy.

 The EDC supports entrepreneurs and small business owners as they work to establish and expand operations.
 Using our network of local service providers, the EDC helps small businesses locate resources and support, including start-up training, financing sources and technical and marketing assistance.
 The EDC helps fund the coordinator position at the Chatham Small Business Center.
 Other partners can be found here.
 The EDC also administrates a revolving loan fund for small businesses, the Chatham Loan Fund.